APPLICATION FAQs

 Can vendors apply now and submit insurance later?

-Why do I need insurance?
+Why do I need insurance (I've never been asked for it)?

 Short answer - you need an annual insurance policy.
 No exceptions.